WinstonHuTiger/2D_VAE_UDA_for_3D_sythesis/README.md

 # 2D_VAE_UDA_for_3D_sythesis
-This is the offical repository of our paper *Domain-adaptive 3D Medical Image Synthesis:
+This is the offical Pytorch implementation of our MICCAI 2022 paper, [*Domain-adaptive 3D Medical Image Synthesis:
-An Efficient Unsupervised Approach* .
+An Efficient Unsupervised Approach*](https://arxiv.org/pdf/2207.00844.pdf).

 ## Abstract
 Medical image synthesis has attracted increasing attention